 - They can also exert a strong predation pressure on endangered species such as the freshwater pearl mussel.

 - The economic impact of the muskrat is no less significant.
 It causes extensive damage to crops, irrigation systems, roads, railroads, dams and flood protection systems.

 - Originally from fur-farming but escaped.

 - Although it was previously eradicated and not deemed established in Ireland, this species has been recorded in 2015 in Co Cork.
-The map above shows where the records were taken.

 - Methods for Prevention: